Preview & Edit

 Tsuchigumo - Earth Spider

-The word tsuchigumo literally means "earth spider," appears in the [...] mytho-historical texts, and seems to have been used as a derogatory and demonizing label for the indigenous inhabitants of Japan.
-That is, the people writing the texts used the term to negatively described the natives they were conquering; they portrayed them as having short bodies and long arms and legs and as living in holes in the ground.
+The word tsuchigumo, which literally means "earth spider," appears in the [...] mytho-historical texts and seems to have been used as a derogatory and demonizing label for the indigenous inhabitants of Japan.
+That is, the people writing the texts used the term to negatively describe the natives they were conquering; they portrayed them as having short bodies and long arms and legs and as living in holes in the ground.

 Touch, Its Meaning and Importance This exquisite outer kimono (uchikake) is from the Japanese Edo period and was made around 1870 to 90.
 With silk and metal-covered thread, it depicts scenes from well-known kabuki plays, which included yōkai characters.
 Learn more.